MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ## Change output

 JMESPath functions also have another purpose, which is to operate on the results of a query.
-Any function that returns a non-boolean value changes the output of the query or its subexpression.
+Any function that returns a non-boolean value changes the result of an expression.
 For example, you can sort data by a property value with `sort_by(array, &sort_expression)`.
 JMESPath uses a special operator, `&`, for expressions that should be evaluated later as part of a function.
-The next example shows how to sort a VM list by the size of their OS disk:
+The next example shows how to sort a VM list by OS disk size:

 ```azurecli-interactive
 az vm list -g QueryDemo --query "sort_by([].{Name:name, Size:storageProfile.osDisk.diskSizeGb}, &Size)" --output table